indrabasak/indrabasak.github.io/_posts/2018-04-15-making-sense-of-blockchain.md

 I got a call from my friend, a few Sundays back, and he started asking me about bitcoin and mining.
 Though I had a vague notion of bitcoins and the technology behind it, I wasn't overly familiar with all the terms.
-But as you've probably guessed, I wasn't able to carry out any meaningful discussion in the bitcoin topic.
-This post is my first attempt at making any sense of blockchain, the technology at the heart of bitcoins.
+As you've probably guessed, I wasn't able to carry out any meaningful discussion in the bitcoin topic.
+This post is my first attempt at making sense of blockchain, the technology at the heart of digital currency.

 ### Why Blockchain?